LehuaRyon/outdoorsy/README.md

 • PostgreSQL
 • Bootstrap

+## Future Improvements
+1. User Friendly Interaction Upgrades:
+    a.
+Create dropdown menu for searching by Vehicle Type
+    b.
+Search Vehicle Name by partial input
+    c.
+Toggle sort functionality on table columns
+2. Increase Import Capacity:
+    a.
+Import more than one CSV file to the database at once
+3. Outdoor.sy Employee Registration
+    a.
+Add Signup, Login, and Logout functionality so people outside the Outdoor.sy network don't have access to Outdoor.sy's customers' information

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LehuaRyon/outdoorsy.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/LehuaRyon/outdoorsy/blob/main/CODE_OF_CONDUCT.md).